CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 <script>

-  // Create a new object called `dynamoCallbacks` to hold your custom
+  // Create a new object called "dynamoCallbacks" to hold your custom
   // data load functions.
   var dynamoCallbacks = {